April 17, 2025

 - Urine: Elevated osmolality and high sodium concentration

-Indicators Suggestive of SIADH
+Indicators Supporting a Diagnosis of SIADH

 - Hyponatremia: Sodium level of 122 mEq/L